shhan1755/CS470-Final-Project/README.md

   - model_test.py
     - test code for using our CNN model on local
   - CNN_emotion_recognition.ipynb
-    - Jupyter notebook file to train our model on Google Colab
+    - Jupyter notebook file to train our model on Google Colab (training code)
   - cnn_emotion_recogntion.py
-    - python code which is converted from "CNN_emotion_recognition.ipynb"
+    - python code which is converted from "CNN_emotion_recognition.ipynb" (training code)

 - Reactive AI Robot Software
   - Driving_Part